bsebastian86/wego-test/README.md

 # Ben Sebastian's Wego Test

-This is Ben Sebastian's submission for the Wego Frontend Engineer position application.
+This is Ben Sebastian's submission for the Wego Frontend Engineer position.

 ## Project Overview